“SA Film Industry Has To Reflect”: TikToker Links Bonko-Nirvana Saga to Off-Putting Adult Scenes

 View the TikTok video below:

-While opinions online remain divided, the TikTok discussion highlighted growing frustration among some viewers who believe implication and subtle storytelling are enough.
+While opinions online remain divided, the TikTok discussion highlighted growing frustration among some viewers who also believe implication and subtle storytelling are enough.
 Here's what Mzansi said on her TikTok page:

 Ree said: